yaroslaff/hoocron/README.md

 Return code for TICK: 0
 ~~~

 This command configures *job* (what to run, command and arguments) and *hook* (when to run).
 This very similar to cron.
-Here we have job named 'J' which runs `/bin/touch /tmp/touch` and configured cron period (-p) for job J to 20 seconds.
+Here we have job named 'TICK' which runs `echo ...tick-tock...` and configured cron period (-p) for job TICK to 10 seconds.

-We can run many jobs at once, lets add also 'echo'
+We can run many jobs at once, lets add another echo

 ~~~shell
 $ hoocron.py -j Echo5 echo tick-tock 5 seconds -j Echo10 echo tick-tock 10 seconds -p Echo5 5 -p Echo10 10